Etsy For Fine Artists

 Whitlock’s self-built site is a good example.

-If you want to succeed on Etsy, you must learn the tedious art of focus key word tagging.
+And if you want to succeed on Etsy, unfortunately you must learn the tedious art of focus key word tagging.

 Here’s a great one minute video on it.